-Where children and young people also have SEN, their provision should be planned and delivered in a coordinated way using the DAF paperwork.
+Where children and young people also have SEN, their provision will be planned and delivered in a coordinated way.
 For those pupils with an Education, Health and Care (EHC) plan this will be used as it brings together health and social care needs, as well as their special educational provision.